EnigmaCurry/homelab/README.md

 # Homelab

-Homelab is an Ansible playbook for constructing a private network laboratory with automatic SSL support, provided by [traefik](https://docs.traefik.io/) and [Let's Encrypt](https://letsencrypt.org/).
+Homelab is an Ansible playbook for a self-hosted network laboratory with automatic SSL support, provided by [traefik](https://docs.traefik.io/) and [Let's Encrypt](https://letsencrypt.org/).
 Applications are deployed as docker containers wrapped as systemd services, provided by